About

 What is New Life on the Old West?

-New Life on the Old West will deliver wildlife habitat enhancements in green spaces and surrounding countryside within areas close to the Old West River in the Cambridgeshire Fens.
+New Life on the Old West delivered wildlife habitat enhancements in green spaces and surrounding countryside within areas close to the Old West River in the Cambridgeshire Fens.

-The project will create a series of small-scale habitat improvements – ponds, scrapes and wildflower meadows – in the arable landscape, the extensive ditch network and community green spaces.
-Together, these improvements will create a more resilient landscape in the Cambridgeshire Fens; connecting dispersed species and habitats, while creating demonstration sites for others to learn from.
+The project created a series of small-scale habitat improvements – ponds, scrapes, hedges and wildflower meadows – in the arable landscape, the extensive ditch network and community green spaces.
+Together, these improvements have helped contribute to a more resilient landscape in the Cambridgeshire Fens, connecting dispersed species and habitats, while creating demonstration sites for others to learn from.

-The project will help ensure that a wider range of people can access and enjoy the local fenland countryside.
-Through a diverse series of events and a dynamic volunteering programme, we’re building a stronger connection between people’s green space assets and the biodiversity on their doorstep.
+The project helped ensure that a wider range of people could access and enjoy the local fenland countryside.
+Through a diverse series of events and a dynamic volunteering programme, it built a stronger connection between people’s green space assets and the biodiversity on their doorstep.

-The three-year programme – now extended for a further two years – has been developed by Cambridgeshire ACRE, working closely with over 50 local and regional organisations, specialists, and community groups.
-Stakeholders who play a part in the conservation, land management and development of community green space and farmland assets within the landscape.
-Meet our partners here.
+The three-year programme – later extended for a further two years – was developed by Cambridgeshire ACRE, working closely with over 50 local and regional organisations, specialists, landowners and community groups.
+These stakeholders played a part in the conservation, land management and development of community green space and farmland assets within the landscape.

-New Life on the Old West is supported by National Lottery Heritage Fund and National Lottery Players.
+New Life on the Old West was supported by the National Lottery Heritage Fund, with thanks to National Lottery Players.

 Project map